-Chippendale was born in Boroughbridge, Yorkshire, England, where he spent his first 21 years.
+Chippendale was born in Boroughbridge, Yorkshire, England.
 He attended Manchester University, receiving his B.S. degree in 1961.
 He received his M.S. degree from the University of Waterloo, Canada, in 1963, and his Ph.D. degree from the University of Wisconsin in 1965.
-He held postdoctoral positions at the Universities of Wisconsin and Leeds, England, before accepting an assistant professor position at MU in 1968.
+He held postdoctoral positions at the Universities of Wisconsin and Leeds, England, before joining MU in 1968.
 He was promoted to professor in 1976.

+From 1964 to 2002, Chippendale authored or co-authored 117 journal articles, including three in Nature.
+He contributed a chapter on larval diapause to the 1976 Annual Review of Entomology.
 In 1979, John J. Brown and Chippendale received the Insect Biochemistry Prize from the Journal of Insect Biochemistry for their article on the diapause protein of the southwestern corn borer.
-Chippendale gave invited research presentations in Wageningen, Netherlands (1981), London, England (1983), Nairobi, Kenya (1986), and Szklaska, Poland (1987).
+In the 1980s, Chippendale gave invited research presentations in Wageningen (Netherlands), London (England), Nairobi (Kenya), and Szklaska (Poland).

 During the period 1984 to 1995, Chippendale contributed to ESA leadership as Representative of Section B to the Governing Board, as a member of the Governing Board’s Publications Council and Committee on Human Diversity, and as Chair of the Special Committee on Electronic Publications.